stat6250-s17/course-questions-wiki/week-02/README.md

 * **Answer (aalshehry−stat6250): In these cases, SAS no longer has access to the files in the library.
 - Question (lzhao4−stat6250): Libref exists only during the session in which it is created?
 - Question (yyan11−stat6250): what is the LIBNAME statement?
--Answer (mcardoso3-stat6250):  The LIBNAME statement assigns a libref and can be stored with any SAS program so that the library is assigned each time the program is submitted.
+- Answer (mcardoso3-stat6250):  The LIBNAME statement assigns a libref and can be stored with any SAS program so that the library is assigned each time the program is submitted.
 - Question (dlee117−stat6250): What is the default libref for temporary SAS files?
 - Question (yzhu12-stat6250): What option do we add to suppress detailed information about the files?
 - Answer (yzhu12-stat6250): NODS.